 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

-I find researching where to stay on a trip to Europe to be truly one of the most enjoyable parts of the planning process - and the most stressful!
-(If you're interested in planning the other parts of the trip, beyond the hotel, please check out How to Plan a Trip to Europe).
+Researching where to stay on a trip to Europe is one of the most enjoyable parts of the planning process - and the most stressful!
+Picking the hotel where you're going to stay can impact so much of your trip, particularly as the place you choose to make your home base impacts what you will see, how much time you will spend on public transit, and your overall impression of the trip.
+If you're interested in guidance on planning the other parts of the trip, beyond the hotel, please check out How to Plan a Trip to Europe.

 But that's not to say it should be intimidating!